kubernetes/community/keps/sig-apps/0012-20180522-deployment-inplace-update.md

     ...

     // Find all old pods and update the unhealthy(failed, pending, not ready) pods first with the new spec from new ReplicaSet and then the running pods,
-    // BatchSize is the number of pods to update at each round. podsToUpdate = getPodsToUpdate(oldPods, BatchSize)
+    // MaxUnavailable is the maximum number of pods that can be unavailable during the update. podsToUpdate = getPodsToUpdate(oldPods, MaxUnavailable)
     for pod range(podsToUpdate)
         update(pod, newSpec)

-    // swap oldReplicaSet and newReplicaSet information such as spec, revision, annotation etc. copyInfo = oldReplicaSet // write into etcd, in case the controller failed that may cause oldReplicaSet lost oldReplicaSet = newReplicaSet
+    // swap oldReplicaSet and newReplicaSet information such as spec, revision, annotation, timestamp etc.

+    // add oldReplicaSet as an annotation of newReplicaSet which also gets persisted into etcd, in case the controller failed that may cause oldReplicaSet lost. addAnnotationToNewReplicaSet(oldReplicaSet)

-    newReplicaSet = copyInfo
+    // replace old ReplcaSet with the new ReplicaSet info.
+Since there are two ReplicaSet exists in the system,
+    // we need to make sure that functions such as FindNewReplicaSet retrieves the right ReplicaSet.
+    // we may also need to swap the timestamp too, to make sure the current ReplicaSet has the latest timestamp. oldReplicaSet = newReplicaSet

+    // retrieve back the annotation for oldReplicaSet and replace newReplicaSet with the oldReplicaSet info.
+    // The oldReplicaSet info serves as a historic ReplicaSet for the purpose of rollback. newReplicaSet = getAnnotation(oldReplicaSet)

 ```
 In essence, this approach replaces the current ReplicaSet with the new ReplicaSet info.
 The pods are always managed by
 the same ReplicaSet object, but just its content gets swapped.

-We propose not updating the creationTimeStamp of the ReplicaSet, since pods are not re-created and creation-timestamp also stays the same.

 #### Rollback
 Rollback will be supported in a similar fashion as the existing rollback strategy.
 It first checkout the old ReplicaSet and then do update.